zhedongzheng/tensorflow-nlp/README.md

 <img src="https://github.com/zhedongzheng/finch/blob/master/assets/tensorflow_nlp.png" height='100'>

 #### Installation
-Python 3 and Jupyter Notebook are required
+* Python 3 and Jupyter Notebook are required

+* We have used light-weight datasets, friendly to people who have not GPU

 CPU
 ```